 The principle archival collections of the Center are the papers of John Philip Sousa (1854-1932), Herbert L. Clarke (1867-1945), former directors of the band at the University of Illinois A. Austin Harding (1880-1958), Mark Hindsley (1905-1999), Harry Begian (b.
 1921), and University of Illinois alumnus and Sousa Band member Richard E. Kent (1899-1996).

-The U.S. Sheet Music Collection in the Music and Performing Arts Library at the University of Illinois contains about 100,000 titles of popular music (as well as some classical) from the early 19th century through the 1980s.
+The U.S. Sheet Music Collection in the Music & Performing Arts Library at the University of Illinois contains about 100,000 pieces of popular music (as well as some classical) from the early 19th century through the 1980s.